vasani-arpit/chru/README.md

     git clone https://github.com/vasani-arpit/chru.git
     cd chru
     npm install
-    node index.js
+    npm run prebuild  //to get assets ready npm create // this will create a folder with a site name having app with injected js into it
 ```

 ## Roadmap

-- configure a build system
-- add minification and uglification logic for injected css and js
+- add more and propper minification and uglification logic for injected css and js
 - add jQuery and jQuery-tmpl